HardlyDifficult/Tutorials/Chapter1.md

 ## Add colliders to platforms

-Add a BoxCollider2D component to each of the parent Platform GameObjects in the scene.
+Add a BoxCollider2D to each of the parent Platform GameObjects in the scene.
 Add a .1 edge radius and edit colliders to match the sprites.

 <details><summary>How</summary>